mga-odoo/odoobooks/docs/index.rst

   channel to receive an instance update about the new videos and pages on this book.

 Search the topics by :ref:`genindex` or start reading the book by :ref:`toc`.

-.. tip:: Get access to all the cool new feature and apps coming to `Odoo Version 13.0 <https://www.youtube.com/playlist?list=PL7QQBoSEJJH4LC61pM0gPELlCL85cXyvl>`_.

-  All the videos are created without demo data, so you can actually see how easy to configure the feature in order to test the feature.

 .. toctree::
    :maxdepth: 3